TheScottyB/square-inventory-project/README.md

 # Square Inventory Project

-This repository contains Square inventory management data and reports for tracking catalog and error information.
+AI-powered image processing workflow for Square inventory management using the OpenAI Agent SDK.
+This project analyzes product images and automatically generates detailed descriptions and groupings for inventory management.

 ## Directory Structure